nucleome/Tutorial-SingeCellHiC/README.md

 - fetchChromSizes and bedToBigBed (you can install these binaries built from [http://hgdownload.cse.ucsc.edu/admin/exe/](http://hgdownload.cse.ucsc.edu/admin/exe/), we also provided them in the `scripts` folder (e.g., `UCSC_Linux`)
 - nucleserver ([https://github.com/nucleome/nucleserver](https://github.com/nucleome/nucleserver)), this tutorial is tested under nucleserver version 0.2.6

-> Tips: In macOS, you can open termial by clicking the Lauchpad icon in the Dock, typing terminal in the search field, then click `Teriminal`.
+> Tips: In macOS, you can open terminal by clicking the Launchpad icon in the Dock, typing terminal in the search field, then click `Terminal`.

 <a name="getdata"/>

 ## Getting data from GEO (Linux and macOS)
-First, Open terminal in Linux or macOS.
+First, open terminal in Linux or macOS.
-Then, create a new folder ans use `wget` command to download the whole dataset from GEO to a local computer and named it `GSE80280_RAW.tar` as shown below:
+Then, create a new folder and use `wget` command to download the whole dataset from GEO to a local computer and named it `GSE80280_RAW.tar` as shown below:

 ```
 # create a new folder